 Joanne, a verified reviewer on Amazon says, “I’ve been taking medicinal mushrooms for years and it’s one of the best supplements to boost your immune system among many other benefits.
 This [Real Mushrooms] is one of the purest and best medicinal mushroom products I’ve found.
 This company really cares about the quality and it shows.”

 The reviews and stories that are shared by Real Mushrooms’ customers about the positive effects of their products speak for themselves.
 Philippe writes, “This extract has been truly life-changing for me.
 Every morning I mix 3 grams of [Real Mushrooms] Lion’s Mane extract in a power smoothie with chaga tea as the liquid base and 250mg of alpha gdp (choline supplement).
 My memory, focus, and vocal articulation is better than it ever has been before.”

 Boris shares, “I read about Lion’s Mane a long time ago and finally decided to give these a try a few months ago.
 It has been a complete game-changer for me!
 I noticed the effects from day one.
 Complete mental clarity, without any sort of speediness or negative side effects.”

 By helping consumers address their immediate health concerns, Real Mushrooms is quickly establishing itself as the top mushroom supplement on the market.

-Real Mushrooms is a merging of a family passion for business, health, and the history of mushrooms.
+Real Mushrooms is a merging of a family passion for mushroom business, health, and history.
 The company prides itself on its commitment to provide the highest quality medicinal mushroom product line.